-Competency: (iv) Professional values, attitudes, and behaviors Elements associated with this Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, competency professional identity, accountability, lifelong learning, and concern for the welfare of others Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
+Competency: (iv) Professional values, attitudes, and behaviors Elements associated with this competency Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
 Actively seek and demonstrate openness and responsiveness to feedback and supervision.
 Respond professionally in increasingly complex situations with a greater degree of independence as they progress across levels of training.
 Required training/experiential During practicum placements (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A activities to meet each element Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A

-Summer Clinical Practicum), Students are expected to behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others.
-Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
-Actively seek and demonstrate openness and resp • Respond professionally in increasingly complex situations with a greater degree of independence as they progress across levels of training.
-Students will also engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness by completing Advanced Professional Development (PSY 4499) .
-How outcomes are measured How outcomes are measured: Evaluation tool: Professional values, attitudes, and behaviors items (6-14 & 41) on the Practicum Evaluation form.
-Course grade in PSY 4499 Practicum Evaluation form Requirements outlined within PSY 4499 Syllabus Minimum levels of achievement • Ratings of B- or better on Professional values, attitudes, and behaviors items (6-14 & 41) of the Practicum (MLAs) Evaluation.
-Grade of B- or better in PSY 4499
+Summer Clinical Practicum), ect the values and attitudes of psychology, including untability, lifelong learning, and concern for the welfare of Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
+Actively seek and demonstrate openness and resp. ponsiveness to feedback and supervision.
+Respond professionally in increasingly complex situations with a greater degree of independence as they progress across levels of training.
+Students will also engage in self-reflection regarding one' s personal and professional functioning engage in activities to maintain and improve performance, well-being, and pro Professional Development (PSY 4499) .
+How outcomes are measured to maintain and improve performance, well-being, and pro- How outcomes are measured to maintain and improve performance, well-being, and pro Professional Development (PSY 4499) . ofessional effectiveness by completing Advanced How outcomes are measured Minimum levels of achievement (MLAs) to maintain and improve performance, well-being, and property Professional Development (PSY 4499).
+How outcomes are measured: • Professional values, attitudes, and behaviors items (6-14 & 41) on the Practicum Evaluation form. • Course grade in PSY 4499 Evaluation tool: Practicum Evaluation form Requirements outlined within PSY 4499